 Watchic Lake is an active participant in the Maine LakeSmart Program.
 We have participated in the program because it helps protects our lake by supporting and recognizing homeowners who maintain their homes with the lake in mind.
-Currently about 32 Watchic Lake property owners have received LakeSmart awards, with seven receiving awards in just the past two years.
+As of July 2019, 35 Watchic Lake property owners have received LakeSmart awards, with ten receiving awards in just the past three years.

 LakeSmart offers free opportunities for homeowners to learn how to manage their home and yard to protect the water quality of their lake.
 The primary focus of LakeSmart is to keep our lake water clean by stabilizing eroding areas, reducing the use of chemicals, diverting rainwater into vegetated areas, and maintaining or planting trees, shrubs, and ground cover along the shoreline.

 Its pretty easy to get started – property owners call or write our LakeSmart Coordinator.
 She will arrange for a trained volunteer come to your home to assess its lake-friendliness and give you a written report on its ‘lake IQ.’
 The assessment generally takes less than an hour.
 If appropriate, you will also get some suggestions for making improvements.
 Once you feel your property is ready, the LakeSmart coordinator will request a representative from Maine Lakes Association come out to review and recommend for a LakeSmart award.
 The more LakeSmart recipients we have on the lake, the cleaner our water will be and better you are able to maintain your property value.

 The Maine Lake Society has four very good videos describing LakeSmart including an overview, how the evaluations work, and typical remediation.
 More here http://mainelakessociety.org/lakesmart-videos/